 It is difficult to assess whether and how debtors, creditors or the public benefit from the collateral arrangements in our dataset.
 The thicket of interlocking debt, sales, security, and construction contracts, implicating multiple institutions in China and the borrowing country, makes it hard to gauge the costs or benefits of any given aspect of the relationship.
-Awkward drafting and complex transaction structures that
+Awkward drafting and complex transaction structures that span multiple jurisdictions add to enforcement uncertainty.
+Although some of the restricted bank accounts accrue interest, the rates are rarely disclosed.
+Renegotiation and enforcement take place out of the public eye.
+Future research should address these information gaps and disentangle convoluted deal structures to estimate their effect on borrowing costs for the debtor and default risk for the creditor.

-1 A high-profile antecedent involved the use of oil export revenues by Indonesia's state-owned oil company Pertamina to secure funding for unrelated domestic projects, such as a steel mill and housing construction, from banks in high-income countries.
+2A high-profile antecedent involved the use of oil export revenues by Indonesia's state-owned oil company Pertamina to secure funding for unrelated domestic projects, such as a steel mill and housing construction, from banks in high-income countries.
 Pertamina stopped paying its foreign creditors and went bankrupt in 1975.
 The Indonesian government eventually assumed and renegotiated Pertamina's liabilities to the banks.
 Pertamina's insolvency and the accompanying scandals raised widespread financial stability concerns and led to the creation of a new IMF facility (e.g., Crittenden 1977; Congressional Record 1978: 4428-4430).